Do More on AWS With Timescale: 8 Services to Build Time-Series Apps Faster

 But building, integrating, and operating a separate data warehouse or data lake for your time-series data means more development work, complexity, and costs.
 With Timescale, moving data from the database to an object store is as simple as running a SQL command.
-You’ll pay only for what you store—no extra charge per query and no more paying for an upper bound of storage just in case you need it.
+You’ll pay only for what you store—no extra charge per query or data read.

 - Log in to Timescale.

 - In the Timescale console, in the

 Overviewtab, locate the